-The raw material for collagen peptides – as for gelatine – is collagen protein.
+The raw material for collagen peptides – as for gelatin – is collagen protein.
 Collagen peptides, however, are relatively small molecules with a molecular weight of less than 10,000 g/mole.
 The peptides comprise at least 2 and at most 100 amino acids.
 They are characterized by excellent cold water solubility and even in highly concentrated solutions they do not form a gel.

 The production process for obtaining collagen for human benefit are optimised to produce different peptides with different functionalities.
 The triple helix of collagen is broken up into long chains, and these are hydrolysed to shorter chains.
-Further hydrolysation leads to short peptides of which our Femvital product is made, creating bioactive body stimulating functions.
+Further hydrolysation leads to short peptides of which our Jointvital and Femvital product is made, creating bioactive body stimulating functions.